 A prime challenge for ENSO seasonal forecast models is to predict boreal summer ENSO conditions at lead.
-August-September ENSO has a strong influence on Atlantic hurricane activity, Northwest Pacific typhoon activity and tropical precipitation.
+August-September ENSO has a strong influence on Atlantic hurricane activity, Northwest Pacific typhoon activity, and tropical precipitation.
 However, summer ENSO skill is low due to the spring predictability barrier between March and May.
-A 'Consolidated' ENSO-CLIPER seasonal prediction model is presented to address this issue with promising initial results.
-Consolidated CLIPER comprises the ensemble of 18 model variants of the statistical ENSO-CLIPER (CLImatology and PERsistence) prediction model.
-Assessing August-September ENSO skill using deterministic and probabilistic skill measures applied to cross-validated hindcasts 1952-2002 and using deterministic skill measures applied to replicated real-time forecasts 1900-1950, shows that the consolidated CLIPER model consistently outperforms the standard CLIPER model at leads from 2 to 6 months for all the main ENSO indices (3, 3.4 and 4).
+A "consolidated" ENSO-climatology and persistence (CLIPER) seasonal prediction model is presented to address this issue with promising initial results.
+Consolidated CLIPER comprises the ensemble of 18 model variants of the statistical ENSO-CLIPER prediction model.
+Assessing August-September ENSO skill using deterministic and probabilistic skill measures applied to cross-validated hindcasts from 1952 to 2002, and using deterministic skill measures applied to replicated real-time forecasts from 1900 to 1950, shows that the consolidated CLIPER model consistently outperforms the standard CLIPER model at leads from 2 to 6 months for all the main ENSO indices (3, 3.4, and 4).
 The consolidated CLIPER August-September 1952-2002 hindcast skill is also positive to 97.5% confidence at leads out to 4 months (early April) for all ENSO indices.
-Optimisation of the consolidated CLIPER model may lead to further skill improvements.
+Optimization of the consolidated CLIPER model may lead to further skill improvements.